Workload Anxiety in IT: Understanding and Overcoming the Challenge

 • As IT professionals deal with data management and security, the responsibilities are quite complex and stressful.

-• IT employees often work long hours to handle the workload, resulting in poor work-life balance.
+• IT employees often work long hours to handle the workload, resulting in a poor work-life balance.

 • Keeping up with a constantly evolving space becomes stressful for IT professionals.